Nikeshbajaj/Linear_Feedback_Shift_Register/docs/LFSR_Examples.rst

   fpolyDict = L.get_fpolyList()

-Example 9.2: Get a image replica of a feedback polynomial
+Get a image replica of a feedback polynomial
 ----------
 Image replica of a primitive polynomial is a primitive polynomial, hence a valid feedback polynomial for LFSR For m-bit primitive polynomial p(x) = x^m + x^k + .. + 1, a image replica is ip(x) = x^(-m)p(x)